ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Enhanced Matching Network

 \section{Enhanced Matching Network}

-This section introduces an enhanced matching network designed to improve the adaptability of ML-ARIS across various environments.
-Initially, we analyze the necessity for a new matching network, followed by a detailed explanation of a simplified circuit model for underwater acoustic reflectors.
-Subsequently, we present the architecture of the new matching network and explore the methods employed to optimize its performance under diverse conditions.
+This section presents an enhanced matching network, designed in response to the varying impedance of acoustic reflectors in the dynamic underwater environment.
+A simplified circuit model for underwater acoustic reflectors is provided, followed by a detailed discussion on the architecture of the new matching network.
+We then explore various methods used to optimize its performance across different conditions.